Leading the way.

 Dr. Ames is Senior Vice President of Research & Development at Promontory Therapeutics, and leads the company's translational research efforts globally across multiple institutions.

-Dr. Ames received his BS with high distinction in Biology and Biotechnology from Worcester Polytechnic Institute, and earned his doctorate in Molecular, Cellular and Developmental Biology from Yale University, where he focused on Nucleic Acid Biochemistry.
-Most recently he was a post-doctoral fellow at University of California Berkeley, focusing on Commercial Applications of Yeast Genetics.
+Dr. Ames received his BS with high distinction in Biology and Biotechnology from Worcester Polytechnic Institute and earned his doctorate in Molecular, Cellular and Developmental Biology from Yale University, where he focused on nucleic acid biochemistry in the lab of Ronald Breaker, PhD.

 • Joseph O’Donnell, MD